-Elastic supply tokens also called rebase tokens don’t have a fixed token supply.
-In their case, indicators like demand and rate of the assets determine the supply.
+Elastic supply tokens, also called rebase tokens, don’t have a fixed token supply.
+In their case, indicators like demand and the rate of the assets determine the supply.
 Having an elastic supply suggests minting new tokens and eliminating them from circulation.

 The idea was first put forward by crypto enthusiast Ferdinando M. Ametrano, who described the policy in his work titled “Hayek Money: The Cryptocurrency Price Stability Solution” in 2014.
 Hedge fund manager Robert Sams also issued a paper suggesting the same concept.
 His work was called “A Note on Cryptocurrency Stabilisation: Seigniorage Shares”.

 The primary project built on the adaptable supply idea was the Basis stablecoin pegged to USD.
 Although the protocol boosted $133 M in funding in 2018, it was closed by the US regulatory agency as the company’s tokens were determined as securities.